-- It contains DEET, a powerful repellent.
+It contains DEET, a powerful repellent.

   - Has quite a strong smell, which isn’t always welcome during pregnancy.

   Cutter All Family Insect Repellent

   This pump spray is great for people who want protection from insects, but don’t want to actually feel like they’re wearing an insect repellent.

   The spray provides great comfort with its non-greasy formulation, but it also includes vitamin E and aloe to help keep your skin feeling great and moisturized.

-Some pump sprays tend to be difficult because you can’t quite spray them in every angle that you need to, but this one can still spray no matter the direction — even if held upside down.
-This is a great benefit when you’re pregnant and have trouble maneuvering yourself to get to hard-to-reach areas!
+  Some pump sprays tend to be difficult because you can’t spray them in every angle that you prefer, but this one can still spray no matter the direction — even if held upside down.
+This is a great benefit when pregnant so you don’t have to try and maneuver a specific hold in a hard-to-reach area.

   - Repels mosquitoes.

-- Fresh scent that isn’t greasy or oily.
+  - A fresh scent that isn’t greasy or oily.

   - EPA registered.